cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 ```
 When prompted, type in the password of the Harbor `admin` user.
 Since we have not changed it, the password is the same as we used to login to the Harbor UI.

-Push image to Harbor.
+Push the image to Harbor.
 ```shell
 sudo docker push registry.cloudqubes.com/number-crunch/number-crunch-app:1.0.0
 ```

-# #6 Deploy workload to Kubernetes
+# #6 Create Kubernetes Deployment

-## Configure the hosts file in nodes

-Create a Kubetnetes secret to store Harboe login information.
+Create a Kubernetes secret to store Harbor login information.

 ```shell
 kubectl create secret docker-registry harbor-registry-secret --docker-server="https://registry.cloudqubes.com" --docker-username="admin" --docker-password="Harbor12345"